-Hailed in the Canadian press as "A jazz genius to call our own" (Macleans Magazine), two-time Juno Award winning pianist David Braid has performed concerts of his original music and improvisations across The United States, Europe, Scandinavia, Asia, Australia, Brazil and Canada.
+Hailed in the Canadian press as "A jazz genius to call our own" (Macleans Magazine), multi-Juno Award winner and Steinway Piano Artist David Braid has performed concerts of his original music and improvisations across The United States, Europe, Scandinavia, Asia, Australia, Brazil and Canada.

 Combining harmonies fundamental to European classical music and the spontaneity of American jazz, Braid's fusion of art music engages audiences with a style that has been described as "refreshingly uncategorizable" (Paris Transatlantic), “brilliant” (Montreal Gazette), "wide-ranging, exploratory" (South China Morning Post), "une force poétique" (Le Soleil) and "hauntingly beautiful" (The Globe & Mail.)